Longyearbyen: Post-Second World War

 In 1971, a new school building, with a combined primary and lower secondary school, was opened, along with a new gymnasium and a 12.5 m swimming pool.
 The Svalbard Council was established on 1 November 1971.
 It consisted of 17 non-partisan members who were elected or appointed in three different groups: SNSK employees, government employees and others, although the ratio changed several times.
 Operations of Mine 3 started in March 1971 and operations in Mine 7 commenced the following year.
 In 1973, the Ministry of Trade and Industry bought a third of SNSK.
-It continued buying additional shares until it reached a 99.94 percent ownership in 1976.
+It continued buying additional shares until it reached a 99.94 per cent ownership in 1976.
 The airport was opened in 1975 and initially provided four weekly services to mainland Norway and semi-weekly services to Russia.
 In 1978, the community received satellite communications with the mainland.
 The same year, an upper secondary program was introduced at the public school.
 From 1984, television programmes were broadcast live via satellite.

 Store Norske underwent a gradual change during the 1980s.
 Since 1980, Spitsbergen money has been taken out of circulation and replaced with ordinary Norwegian currency.
 Mine 6 closed the following year.
 From 1982, SNSK permitted private individuals to own and operate cars.
 By 1990, there were 353 registered cars and 883 snowscooters.
 On 1 July 1983, SNSK moved its head office from Bergen to Longyearbyen.
 Svalbard Samfunnsdrift (SSD), a limited company that was responsible for public infrastructure and services, was established by SNSK on 1 January 1989.
 Responsibilities included healthcare, the fire brigade, the kindergarten, roads, rubbish disposal, power production, the water and sewer system, the cinema, cultural activities and the library.
 Ownership was taken over by the Ministry of Trade and Industry on 1 January 1993.

 During the 1990s, the authorities started a process to "normalise" Longyearbyen by abolishing the company town scheme and introducing a full range of services, a varied economy and local democracy.
 Commercial enterprises included a shopping mall replacing SNSK's provision store in 1992.
 Similarly, Esso opened a commercial fuel station in 1994.
 The Svalbard Council changed its regulations from 1993 and allowed parties to run for election.
 In a step to increase tourism, Svalbard Polar Hotel opened in 1995, and a year later mining of Mine 3 terminated.
 Longyearbyen Community Council was established in 2002, replacing the Svalbard Council and assimilating SSD, and took on many of the responsibilities and the structure of a municipality.

 This period also saw the rise of a number of scientific establishments.
 The Agricultural University of Norway had established a primitive seed bank in 1984.
 The University Centre in Svalbard opened on 6 September 1993 and had 30 students in its inaugural semester.
-Telenor Mobil established GSM coverage in 1995, and in 2004 the Svalbard Undersea Cable System opened, providing fiber optic cable connection to the mainland.
+Telenor Mobil established GSM coverage in 1995, and in 2004 the Svalbard Undersea Cable System opened, providing fiber-optic cable connection to the mainland.
 The European Incoherent Scatter Scientific Association (EISCAT) opened a radar in 1996, followed by Svalbard Satellite Station in 1999 and the Svalbard Global Seed Vault in 2008.